structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 This example shows a person with basic properties, a company referenced by name (stub object), and multiple projects.
 The second project also references "Acme Corp" - the first reference creates it, and the second reference uses the already-created company object.

-{{"topic:Autocreation Options", h5, shortDescription, table}}
+{{"topic:Autocreation Options", h4, shortDescription, table}}

 [Read more about the REST Interface.](/structr/docs/ontology/REST%20Interface/Overview)

-#### Permission Resolution
+### Permission Resolution
 Permission Resolution controls how access rights propagate between objects through relationships.
 This lets users access objects indirectly through relationships without needing direct permissions on those objects.

+#### Propagation Direction
+The Permission Resolution section begins with a dropdown showing the current propagation direction (initially `NONE`).
+This dropdown controls the flow of permissions through the relationship.
+You can configure permissions to propagate from source to target, from target to source, in both directions, or not at all.
+This determines which objects inherit access rights through the relationship.

+#### Permission Types
-You configure each permission type (read, write, delete, and access control) separately to control which permissions propagate and in which direction.
-For example, you can allow read access to propagate while restricting write and delete permissions, creating read-only access paths through your data model.
+You configure each permission type (read, write, delete, and access control) separately to control which permissions propagate in the configured direction.
+For example, you can keep read access while removing write and delete permissions, creating read-only access paths through your data model.

+#### Hidden Properties
-You can hide properties that should not be visible during indirect access—Structr removes these properties from the view.
+You can hide properties that should not be visible during indirect access: Structr removes these properties from the view.
 This is useful when you want to grant access to an object but restrict visibility of sensitive attributes like internal IDs or administrative fields.

+#### Visual Indication in The Schema Editor
 The schema editor displays relationships with permission resolution in orange instead of green, making it easy to identify which relationships include permission propagation rules.

-## Inheritance & Traits
+## Inheritance
 Structr supports multiple inheritance through traits.
-When you create a type, you select one or more traits that the type inherits from.
-You can modify the trait selection later when editing the type.
+When you create a type, you select one or more traits for it to inherit from, or leave the selection empty to inherit from the base trait `AbstractNode` by default.
+You can change the trait selection later when editing the type.

 ### Order of Inherited Traits
 The inheritance order is determined by the order in which you specify the traits.
+This is especially important when resolving properties or methods that exist on both traits.

 ### Property Inheritance
 Inherited properties are automatically visible on subtypes.
 All properties defined in parent traits become available on the inheriting type.
 You can override inherited properties by defining a property with the same name, which replaces the inherited property definition.
 The system detects conflicting properties and prevents their creation.